Thames Basin Heaths Forest Plan

 About

 The woods covering the Thames Basin Heath are located to the North of the M3 motorway, on the Hampshire/Berkshire county border.
 The woods cover 1274 hectares and forms part of the wider Thames Basin Heaths Special Protection Area (SPA).
-The woods are managed by the Forestry Commission, 536 hectares under a freehold agreement and 738 under a leasehold agreement.
+The woods are managed by the Forestry Commission, with 536 hectares under a freehold agreement and 738 under a leasehold agreement.

 The main species found in this woodland area are Corsican and Scots Pine, while birch and oak can also be found in small groupings.
 The majority of the forest was planted in the 1920s and 1930s, with a significant increase in replanting in the 1990s.